March 09, 2022 7 min read

 How long does full-grain leather last?

 If cared for properly, pure quality full-grain leather can last between 5 to 10 times the durability of other fabrics.
-Some. museums today have well-preserved leather antiques that are over a century years old.
+Some museums today have well-preserved leather antiques that are over a century years old.

 How thick is full-grain leather?